 - 24-hour access.
 If you need orthopedic care fast due to pain or injury we offer 24-hour access to appointments.
 In many cases, a orthopaedic provider may see you the same day you call for an appointment.
 Learn more about obtaining an appointment within the next 24 hours.

 - Orthopaedic urgent care.
 If you need immediate care for an injury, Duke Orthopaedics Urgent Care offers orthopaedic-specific care at two convenient locations seven days a week.
 You will experience the convenience of fast service with no long waits and no unnecessary exposure to sick people.

 - International accreditation and recognition.
 Duke Sports Medicine is one of just three U.S.-based Medical Centers of Excellence of the Federation Internationale de Football Association (FIFA), sponsor of the World Cup soccer championship.
-The program is one of only 22 worldwide for professional soccer players.
-Plus, our orthopaedic program is consistently ranked as one of the top in the country by U.S. News & World Report.
+The program is one of only 48 worldwide for professional soccer players.
+Plus, our orthopaedic program is consistently ranked as one of the top programs in the country by U.S. News & World Report.